-We also went into a cinema and watch the “Mr. Bean” movie.
+We also visited a cinema to watch the “Mr. Bean” movie.

 Sitting in a cinema in Fremantle, waiting for the movie to start.

-Once we’re satisfied with exploring Fremantle, we return back to our car and head south to Rockingham.
+Once finished watching the movie, we return back to our car and head south to Rockingham.
 Doddy took us to see one famous wildlife park near there.

-We later arrive at Rockingham, although we didn’t stop by.
+We later passing through Rockingham.
 Doddy showed us Rockingham’s beach.
-It is such a nice looking place to enjoy the beach.
+It is such a nice looking place.
 Although it was in the middle of winter, it didn’t dampen local people’s mood to throng the park.
 On the sea, there are some private yachts and boats sailing peacefully.

 Emu birds at Marapana wildlife park.

 The difference is all animals are not placed in confined space, and instead allowed to roam free within the wildlife park’s fenced compound.

 The estate had a very vast space where animals can roam around freely as if they’re in the wild.